-Marie Selby Botanical Gardens
+Selby Botanical Gardens

-I didn’t know if there would be enough to keep my girls entertained at the Selby Botanical Gardens but they had a great time!
+Originally I wasn’t sure if there would be enough to keep my girls entertained at the Selby Botanical Gardens but they absolutely!
 The gardens are beautiful on their own but I was pleasantly surprised by all the kid friendly experiences.

 Other highlights include the conservatory, where you’ll feel as if you’ve just walked into a rain forest, the butterfly garden, the mangrove and baywalk, the bamboo garden and more.
 If you feel like skipping the beach for day, this is a great alternative.

 TreeUmph Adventure Course

 Though a little off the beaten track, TreeUmph is the place to visit if you’re looking for adventure!

 You’ll climb high into the trees, crossing precarious bridges, swinging from ropes like Tarzan and of course ziplining.
 There are easy courses for children and more advanced courses for adults of different skill levels.

 I liked that I could choose the level of difficulty that I wanted, though I plan to take it up a notch next time.I don’t recommend it if you’re afraid of heights but if you like adventure, you’ll want to go again and again!